 Even harder to ignore was the piece of wood, fashioned into a sort of penis-shaped bazooka aimed directly at my head, the latter providing a huge point of amusement for other participants, with me being one of few farang (westerners) at the event.

-Children revel in the event, with two days leading up to the main attraction filled with folk theater, dance, music and parades.
-Youthful faces are filled with wonder as the yonger generation marvel at the rockets, dreaming of becoming Southeast Asia’s version of Buzz Lightyear.
+Children revel in the event, with two days leading up to the main attraction filled with folk theater, dance, music, and parades.
+Youthful faces are filled with wonder as the younger generation marvel at the rockets, dreaming of becoming Southeast Asia’s version of Buzz Lightyear.

 This is one festival that could only be held in a developing nation and with only the briefest glance, a plethora of occupational health and safety issues blatantly stare you in the face.

 In a first world country, the public liability insurance alone would cancel all hope of holding such an event.